Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Energy-momentum formulation

 To ensure that we have an appropriate energy and to be possible to set a control of this density over the momentum one, we define \begin{defn} For cylindrical-type solutions, the energy and momentum densities are defined as

 and

 \end{defn} Notice that in this case, when the gradient of the function $\alpha(t,r)$ is spacelike, the parameter $\kappa$ defined in \eqref{gamma}, is positive.
-Now, with these redefinitions, we provide analogous estimates to those obtained in the case of cosmological type solutions.
+Now, with these redefinitions, we provide analogous estimates to those obtained in the case of cosmological-type solutions.

 \begin{lem} If $\partial_r \alpha (t,r) > 0 $ globally in spacetime, then the energy density $\hat e(t,r)$ is always nonnegative.
 Moreover, we have

 \end{lem} The proof of \eqref{ME_new}, considering the constraints, is obtained in a similar way as in the previous section, see Lemma \ref{LEM} for more details.
 Lemma \ref{LEM1} is always useful to understand the right notion of energy.